-- each other to construct and own a community solar project that is located on property owned by a joint operating agency or on property that receives electric service from a participating public utility district.
-Each participant of a community solar project under this subsection must be a customer of at least one of the public utility districts that is a party to the agreement with a joint operating agency to construct and own a community solar project. - 8 $((\frac{(10)}{(10)}))$ (11) The Washington utilities and transportation 9 commission must publish, without disclosing proprietary information, 10 a list of the following: - (a) Entities other than utilities, including affiliates or subsidiaries of utilities, that organize and administer community solar projects; and - 14 (b) Community solar projects and related programs and services 15 offered by investor-owned utilities. - (((11))) (12) If a consumer-owned utility opts to provide a community solar program or contracts with a nonutility administrator to offer a community solar program, the governing body of the consumer-owned utility must publish, without disclosing proprietary information, a list of the nonutility administrators contracted by the utility as part of its community solar program. - (((12))) (13) Except for parties engaged in actions and transactions regulated under laws administered by other authorities and exempted under RCW 19.86.170, a violation of this section constitutes an unfair or deceptive act in trade or commerce in violation of chapter 19.86 RCW, the consumer protection act.
-Acts in violation of chapter 36, Laws of 2017 3rd sp. sess. are not reasonable in relation to the development and preservation of business, and constitute matters vitally affecting the public interest for the purpose of applying the consumer protection act, chapter 19.86 RCW. - (((13))) (14) Nothing in this section may be construed as intending to preclude persons from investing in or possessing an ownership interest in a community solar project, or from applying for and receiving federal investment tax credits. - 36 (15) This section expires June 30, 2036. - 37 Sec.
-9. RCW 82.16.110 and 2011 c 179 s 2 are each amended to 38 read as follows:
+- $((\frac{10}{10}))$ (11) The Washington utilities and transportation commission must publish, without disclosing proprietary information, a list of the following: - (a) Entities other than utilities, including affiliates or subsidiaries of utilities, that organize and administer community solar projects; and - (b) Community solar projects and related programs and services offered by investor-owned utilities. - ((\(\frac{(11)}{11}\))) (12) If a consumer-owned utility opts to provide a community solar program or contracts with a nonutility administrator to offer a community solar program, the governing body of the consumer-owned utility must publish, without disclosing proprietary information, a list of the nonutility administrators contracted by the utility as part of its community solar program. - (((12))) (13) A utility administrator of a community solar project applying for and receiving precertification and certification on or after July 1, 2020, that meets the requirements of section 7 of this act and subsection (3) of this section may provide energy assistance and investments to reduce the energy burden for low-income households and low-income service providers by offsetting the proportional administration and subscription costs for those entities. - (14) Except for parties engaged in actions and transactions regulated under laws administered by other authorities and exempted under RCW 19.86.170, a violation of this section constitutes an unfair or deceptive act in trade or commerce in violation of chapter 19.86 RCW, the consumer protection act.
+Acts in violation of chapter 36, Laws of 2017 3rd sp. sess. are not reasonable in relation to the development and preservation of business, and constitute matters vitally affecting the public interest for the purpose of applying the consumer protection act, chapter 19.86 RCW. - (((13))) (15) Nothing in this section may be construed as intending to preclude persons from investing in or possessing an ownership interest in a community solar project, or from applying for and receiving federal investment tax credits. - (16) This section expires June 30, 2036.